aul12/eduJS/README.md

 Start the acceleration sensor, the function is called everytime there is a new value.
 The acceleration object contain a x,z and z axis.

 ###Light
+The light sensor measures the brightness at the light sensor, larger values means brighter.
 ```javascript
 light.start(function(brightness){
     doSomething(brightness);